VolkanSah/Codey/README.md

 - Update Text #comments with AI (Gemini/Claude)
 - waiting for world domination 😸

-#### Roadmap done:
-- [x] .codey_audit for later needed clean workflow
-- [x] Theming (Skin) in SVG Animation
-- [x] adds codey.config.example
-- [x] Theme Loader + Demos sooo cute :D
-- [x] Codey Actions (Helpers) for all your Projects 😍
-    - [x] Star Report (Full + Markdown)
-    - [x] Codey Audit Collector (Basics)
-    - [x] Generate PROJECT_STRUCTURE from repo

-Feature: PR your themes to Codeys global theme folder and share the love worldwide! 🌍
+New simple "Feature": PR your themes to Codeys global theme folder and share the love worldwide! 🌍

-Feature of repo, now PR your themes to codeys glabal theme folder and share the love world wide :D

 ### [2.1.0]
 #### Added